-- Partner with advocacy groups
+- Partners with advocacy groups.

-- Attend patient-oriented events
+- Attends patient-oriented events

-- Obtain patient referrals to other patients
+- Obtains patient referrals to other patients

-- Use social media (Facebook, Twitter, etc.)
+- Uses social media to connect with patient support and advocacy groups (Facebook, Twitter, etc.)

 This active approach takes time.
-And it doesn’t apply just to patients with rare disease — it works with other special patient populations where an active recruiting approach is needed.
+And it doesn’t apply just to rare diseases market research — it works with other special patient populations where an active recruiting approach is needed.

-Our partnership with WhatNext, the exclusive social health network of the American Cancer Society, makes available 32,000 cancer patients and caregivers for qualitative and quantitative researchFor each type of cancer, patients are identified by stage of cancer, stage of treatment, age, and geographical location.
+Our partnership with WhatNext, the exclusive social health network of the American Cancer Society, makes available 38,000 cancer patients and caregivers for qualitative and quantitative research.
+For each type of cancer, patients are identified by stage of cancer, stage of treatment, age, and geographical location.

 "Also, it has been a pleasure working with you and Rare Patient Voice.
 Y’all made it easy for us to quickly turn around some research in a tough to find audience.
 Thanks!"